Intrinsic alignments of galaxies in multiple projections: Methodology

-This approach is a relatively new avenue for estimating intrinsic alignments. \citet{kurita2023constraints} measured the three-dimensional IA power spectrum from the spectroscopic BOSS galaxy sample for the first time by decomposing the spin-2 IA field into multipole moments.
-They showed that this approach leads to higher SNR and tighter constraints.
+In this study, similarly to the case of projected correlations, we focus on the cross-correlation between galaxy positions and shapes, $\tilde{\xi}_\mathrm{g+}$.
+Galaxy shapes are considered spin-two objects due to their symmetry under rotation by 180 degrees, which implies that $s_{ab} = 2$ for $\tilde{\xi}_\mathrm{g+}^{\ell,s_{ab}}$ \citep{singh_2024}.
+Because of symmetry, the quadrupole moment is the lowest non-zero multipole moment, which leads to $\ell = 2$.
+Therefore, the expression used to calculate the cross-correlation function in terms of the multipole moments is given by $\tilde{\xi}_\mathrm{g+}^{2,2} (r)$, hereafter abbreviated to $\tilde{\xi}_\mathrm{g+,2}$, This approach is a relatively new avenue for estimating intrinsic alignments. \citet{kurita2023constraints} measured the 3D IA power spectrum from the spectroscopic BOSS galaxy sample for the first time by decomposing the spin-2 IA field into multipole moments.
+They showed that this approach leads to higher S/N and tighter constraints.
 Recent work by \citet{singh_2024} has also demonstrated the potential of this approach, showing that using a multipole-based estimator can lead to a $\sim 2.3$ increase in statistical precision of alignment amplitude.
-This improvement is equivalent to having a survey area that is 4 times larger.
-Motivated by these promising findings, this work aims to investigate the improvement in the IA signal when employing the multipole-based estimator, hereafter referred to as quadrupole, in the context of hydrodynamic simulations.
-Similar to the case of $w_{g+}$, we calculate three different projections of the quadrupole, $\tilde{\xi}_{g+,2}^x$, $\tilde{\xi}_{g+,2}^y$ and $\tilde{\xi}_{g+,2}^z$, by projecting along the three axes of the simulation box.
+This improvement is equivalent to having a survey area that is four times larger.
+Motivated by these promising findings, this work aims to investigate the improvement in the IA signal when employing the multipole-based estimator (hereafter referred to as quadrupole) in the context of hydrodynamic simulations.
+Similar to the case of $w_\mathrm{g+}$, we calculate three different projections of the quadrupole, $\tilde{\xi}_\mathrm{g+,2}^x$, $\tilde{\xi}_\mathrm{g+,2}^y$, and $\tilde{\xi}_\mathrm{g+,2}^z$, by projecting along the three axes of the simulation box.